kitten/fluorine/docs/introduction/concepts.md

 ![The basic Flux data flow][flux-simple-diagram]

 The "View" part of your app is in most cases your React components.
 We do not want to refer to this as a necessity, though.
-Flurine can and will support more UI libraries in the future.
+Fluorine can and will support more UI libraries in the future.

 Your app's view is presented to the user and will be interactable, of course.